zhangzhics/CITS5503_Sem2/Labs/Lab1IntroSetup.md

 ## Live Lab Assessment

-Make sure you have completed the following checkpoints before joining the marking queue, and get your commands/script/cleanup ready when you're the next turn.
+Make sure you have completed all the required checkpoints before joining the marking queue.
+When you are next in line, have your commands/scripts/cleanup ready so that you can demonstrate each checkpoint live to a lab facilitator for verification.
 Note that screenshots, copied output, and prerecorded demonstrations do not count.

 ### Checkpoint 1: Environment and AWS identity (0.5 marks)